-

 About the Program (CIP Code: 50.0402)

 Graphic Design students will learn all the basic skills in visual communication: color theory, design, advertising, illustration, air-brushing, typography, packaging, multi-page publication, digital imagery, layout, and electronic pre-press.
-This course will focus on developing creativity; increasing knowledge in all aspects of design including technical skills and problem solving skills; producing an artist's portfolio; and practicing the appropriate interviewing skills.
-The PC software programs of Adobe InDesign, Adobe Photoshop, and Adobe Illustrator are utilized throughout the two-year course.
-The pairing of completing the required training and developing an artist's portfolio to display learned skills enables students to further their education, and pursue entry level commercial art positions with advertising agencies, magazines, newspapers, and corporate communication departments.
+This course will focus on developing creativity; increasing knowledge in all aspects of design, including technical skills and problem solving skills; producing an artist's portfolio; and practicing the appropriate interviewing skills.
+The software programs of Adobe InDesign, Adobe Photoshop, and Adobe Illustrator are utilized throughout the three-year course.
+The pairing of completing the required training and learned technical skills enables students to further their education, and pursue entry-level graphic design positions with advertising agencies, magazines, newspapers, production/printing plants and corporate communication departments.

 Skills: